 From fiscal 2013-2022 and 2018-2022, Scotiabank traded at an average price-to-earnings ratio of about 11.4 and 10.7, respectively.
 We use the more conservative P/E of 10.7 as our target due to the more negative outlook.
 Using our 2023 EPS estimate, the bank currently trades at a price-to-earnings ratio of 8.3, which makes the stock undervalued.
 BNS's yield is above average to the market, making it appealing to income investors.
-Its yield tends to stay above 4%, and it'll stay that way most of the time.
 As a Canadian stock, BNS's dividends may be subject to a 15% dividend withholding tax for U.S. investors.
 This tax can potentially be avoided by investing in BNS through a retirement account.